francisrmatt/eleventy-site/src/posts/design.md

 ## Colophon

 This website uses [11ty](https://www.11ty.dev/), a static site generator.
 Markdown files are edited using [Obsidian](https://obsidian.md/) and are pushed to a [Github Repository](https://github.com/francisrmatt/eleventy-site) which runs a Github 'action', running 11ty to generate the HTML from the markdown and layout template files.
 The output HTML is deployed to [Cloudflare Pages](https://pages.cloudflare.com/).
+I have tried to ensure as much processing is done server-side.

 ## Design philosophy